|

 Arrhenatherum elatius bulbosum 'Variegatum' (Bulbous Oat Grass) - A clumping, cool-season, semi-deciduous, perennial grass that reaches 8 to 12 inches tall.
 Tufts of gray-green, soft, linear leaves, heavily striped with bluish-green and white leaves, are produced from chains of small bulbous corms.
 An excellent little grass, very soft to the touch and non-invasive.
 Great along the edge of paths or planted with other different colored grassy plants, particularly attractive against dark-toned plants, like the purple Euphorbia 'Chameleon' because of its clean white leaf stripes and margins.
 For best appearance, cut to the ground after summer flowering.
 Plant in light shade to full sun (along coast); and although this plant will tolerate fairly dry conditions, it looks better when watered regularly.
 Good drainage is a must as the plant can rot out in heavy clay soils.

-The information about Arrhenatherum elatius bulbosum 'Variegatum' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Arrhenatherum elatius bulbosum 'Variegatum' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |